Wall of Voodoo: 1983–1989

 The remainder of the band, Marc Moreland, Chas T. Gray and a returning Bruce Moreland, carried on under the name Wall of Voodoo.
 Soon after, Andy Prieboy, formerly of the San Francisco new wave band Eye Protection, joined as singer and Ned Leukhardt was added as drummer.
-They issued a UK-only single "Big City" in 1984, and contributed a track to the film Weird Science in 1985.
+They issued a UK-only single, "Big City", in 1984, and contributed a track to the film Weird Science in 1985.
 Later that year, they released Seven Days in Sammystown.
 The first single, "Far Side of Crazy", did well in Australia, reaching number 23 on the ARIA charts.
 The song is still heard today on the Austereo Triple M network.

 In 1987, the band released their fourth studio album, Happy Planet.
 The album, their second with Andy Prieboy as frontman, saw Call of the Wests Richard Mazda returning as producer.
-Happy Planet spawned another hit in Australia: a cover of the Beach Boys' "Do It Again," which charted at No. 40 there.
+Happy Planet spawned another hit in Australia: a cover of the Beach Boys' "Do It Again", which charted at No. 40 there.
 The video for the song featured the Beach Boys' own Brian Wilson.
 Bruce Moreland left the band prior to the subsequent tour.
-In 1989, Wall of Voodoo split up and Andy Prieboy and Marc Moreland went on to solo careers.
+They did the soundtrack for the 1989 horror comedy film C.H.U.D.
+II: Bud the C.H.U.D.
+Later that year, Wall of Voodoo split up, and Andy Prieboy and Marc Moreland went on to solo careers.